makersacademy/airport_challenge/README.md

 ### Weather randomisation

-First of all, I decided to create a weather randomiser that could roll between `"clear"` and `"stormy"`.
+First of all, I decided to create a weather method `stormy?` that could roll between `true` and `false`.
 I first created an rspec test that would expect an instance of Weather be able to call a method on itself to return one of these values.

 Once the first test passed, I created a second test to return the other value.
 At this point, there would be no way to pass both tests without a randomiser.
-I then used the Kernel module from the main Object class to randomise between 0 and 1.
-This would serve as the index randomiser that stores the weather values.
-The two tests needs to include a test double in order to fix the `.rand` values to `0` and `1`.
+I then used the Kernel module from the main Object class to randomise between `0..1`.
+This would serve as a way to randomise the outcome of a statement to return `true` or `false`.

+### Fleshing out the airport

+Based on the specification, I wrote tests to expect the following when a new Airport class is created:
+- A hangar to store the planes is instantiated
+- An instance of weather is instantiated